Questions & Answers

 - Test results of OrganoWood® - modified timber?

 Answer: Our timber has been put through its paces in a number of independent tests carried out by SP – Technical Research Institute of Sweden.
 Tests include inter alia EN 113 (rot test) and in this test OrganoWood®-modified timber received the highest durability class (EN 350-1) of 1 against broun rot.
 Weather resistance has been tested in the leaching test of EN 84.
-Flame resistance has been tested using the EN 13501-1 and received the highest available classification (Bfl-s1) for floor constructions.

 - What raw materials are used in OrganoWood® - modified timber?